Pulled over for DUI?: Here's what to do...

 Use your turn signal, pull over immediately, and come to a complete stop.
 It is extremely important to remember that when you're pulled over for DUI everything about the stop (including your driving just before the stop) is being recorded.

 STEP 2 - Be polite at all times.

-When you’re pulled over for DUI, the conversation between you and the police officer is also being (audio and video) recorded.
-Do not give anyone that might watch the video later any reason to believe you were being rude, unreasonable, or drunk.
-Always address the officer as “sir or ma’am” and do not, at any point, become combative with the officer.
+The conversation between you and the officer is being (audio and video) recorded.
+Do not give anyone that watches the video down the road any reason to believe you were being rude, unreasonable, or drunk.
+Always address the officer as "sir or ma’am" and do not, at any point, become combative with the officer.

 STEP 3 - Do not admit to drinking.

 After being pulled over for DUI, you must provide the police officer with your name, driver’s license, registration, and car insurance details, however, you do not have to answer any incriminating questions they ask you.
 For example, “how much have you had to drink tonight?”
 You do NOT have to answer this question.
 In fact, it is in your best interest to remain silent and avoid saying anything.
 Again, the conversation is being recorded, so any admission that you were drinking can and will be used against you in court.